oracle/cloudtestdrive/AppDev/cloud-native/Kubernetes/cloud-native-labs/Horizontal-scaling/Auto-scaling.md

 <details><summary><b>Namespace level resource restrictions and implications</b></summary>

-In kubernetes you can place restrictions on pods as we've seen above, however it's also possible to apply a quota on the namespace.
+In Kubernetes you can place restrictions on pods as we've seen above, however it's also possible to apply a quota on the namespace.
 All of the pods (or other resources) in the name space have to be within that limit.
 To do this you create a ResourceQuota (there is one for each namespace) The ResourceQuota allows you to specify limits on CPU, memory storage and also it's possible to extend these with custom resources (e.g. GPU if your cluster hardware has these) Some resources can also be limited on the resource count e.g. number of configmaps.

 If an action like adding an object would cause the limits applied to a namespace to be exceeded then the action will be rejected.
 This applies to auto scaling as well !